opnfv/opnfvdocs/docs/how-to-use-docs/documentation-guide.rst

 ::

         docs/
         ├── development
         │   ├── design
         │   ├── overview
         │   └── requirements
         ├── release
         │   ├── configguide
         │   ├── installation
         │   ├── release-notes
         │   ├── scenarios
         │   │   └── scenario.name
         │   └── userguide
         └── testing
+            ├── developer
+            └── user

 Release documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Release documentation is the set of documents that are published for each OPNFV release.
 These documents are created and developed following the OPNFV release process and milestones and should reflect the content of the OPNFV release.
 These documents have a master index.rst file in the <opnfvdocs> repository and extract content from other repositories.
 To provide content into these documents place your <content>.rst files in a directory in your repository that matches the master document and add a reference to that file in the correct place in the corresponding index.rst file in :code:`opnfvdocs/docs/release/`.

 **Platform Overview**: :code:`opnfvdocs/docs/release/overview`